ucscode/pairs/README.md

 - Retrieve reference data based on key and reference ID
 - Remove reference data based on key and reference ID
 - Retrieve all data associated with a specific reference ID or matching a given pattern
+- Utilizes the sQuery library for efficient SQL query generation.

 ## Requirements

-- PHP 5.6 or higher
+- PHP 7.4 or higher
 - MySQLi extension
+- [sQuery](https://github.com/ucscode/squery) library (required for efficient query generation)

 ## Installation